friendbuy/slate/source/includes/_merchant_api.md

 When making the request for the first page, you just need to pass in a fromDate, toDate, and zone.
 You can also optionally pass in a page size limit as pageSize.

-If there are more total results than the page size, the response body will contain a nextPageToken attribute.
+If results are found, the response body will contain a nextPageToken attribute.

 For subsequent requests, passing in nextPageToken from the previous response as pageToken will return the next page of results.
+A response that does not have a nextPageToken and results indicates the end of the query.

 **Note: While using a page token, date ranges and page sizes will be locked to the initial request.**